Nomad-Media/samples/nomad-samples/react/wc-player-react-sample/README.md

 2. Also you can have a reference to the component like this `ref={this.handleRef}` and then consume the player events in the `App.js`
 3. In order to play/pause from external button controls you have to set the `force-start` and `force-pause` input properties of the wc-player.
 Then you have to bind the values to a button handler.
 There is a working example in App.js.
 You can also see in the example below how the two inputs are bound.
-4. In order to enable sharing you have to set the `support-sharing` input property to `true`
+4. In order to enable sharing you have to set the `supportSharing` property of the `vep-config` to `true`
-5. You can also specify which media options you support, setting these input properties to `true`:
+5. You can also specify which media options you support, setting these `vep-config` properties to `true`:
+`supportSharingFacebook`, `supportSharingTwitter`, `supportSharingLinkedin`, `supportSharingEmail`.
+If not specified, this defaults to showing all media.
-`support-sharing-facebook`, `support-sharing-twitter`, `support-sharing-linkedin`, `support-sharing-email` In the example below we support all media except for twitter which is set to `false`.
+In the example below we support all media except for twitter which is set to `false`.

 There is a `playerEventsChanges` event thrown by the wc-player that has a certain type.
 Here is the current event type list: `sourceloaded`, `play`, `pause` and `ended`.